neumino/neumino.github.io/movies.md

-### Lost Bullet
+### Feel the Beat
-*Released on 2020-06-19, vote average 6.9*
+*Released on 2020-06-19, vote average 8.1*

-A small time delinquent, turned police mechanic for a go fast task force, is forced to defend his innocence when his mentor is killed by dirty cops.
+After failing to make it on Broadway, April returns to her hometown and reluctantly begins training a misfit group of young dancers for a competition.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/-qaYywvAyz8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/PhLSDnxLp-M?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>